michaelquinn32/michaelquinn32.github.io/my-projects/index.md

 ## AdventureR

 This package contains all of the functions written for posts on this blog.
 Obviously, the package will always be "in development," since this blog is an ongoing project.
-Nonetheless, this should make it a lot easier to organize, document and share the code produced for this project.
+Nonetheless, this should make it a lot easier to organize, document and share the code produced here.

 [You can view it here on Github](https://github.com/michaelquinn32/adventureR).